Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 When you are programming by contract, you’re working with client code to agree on how you’ll handle problem situations.

 When you’re programming defensively, you’re making sure the client gets a “safe” response, no matter what the client wants to have happen.

+In Chapter 10, The authors recapped what they had mentioned in the past 9 chapters and tried to apply it to one project.

+The end ❤